oracle-livelabs/database/kubernetes-for-oracledbas/cloud-world/need-help.md

 ### Option 2 (MacOS): Connect using MacOS Terminal

-If you are using MacOS, you can also connect using a terminal application such as the default Termional application.
+If you are using MacOS, you can also connect using a terminal application such as the default Terminal application.

 1. Open the terminal application of your choice: